Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Related Literature

-Much of the literature on dynamic matching markets originates from research in theoretical computer science on the online formation of bipartite matchings \citep{KVV90a}.
+Much of the literature on dynamic versions of matching markets originates from research in theoretical computer science on the online formation of bipartite matchings \citep{KVV90a}.
 There, the primary goal is to maximize the cardinality of the matching formed instantaneously, while procedural specifications are secondary and algorithms are measured by their performance against an adversarial arrival of agents.
-With the purpose of modeling ad allocation, the model was generalized by \citet{MSVV07a}, and a version with stochastic arrival of agents was considered subsequently \citep{FMMM09a,MGS12a}.
-An adversarial arrival of agents is also considered by \citet{EKW16a} who consider an objective function combining the compatibility quality of matched agents and their waiting time, and by \citet{ABD+19a} who consider a model with arrivals and departures after constant time.
+With the purpose of modeling ad allocation, the model was generalized by \citet{MSVV07a}.
+Stochastic versions of the model where a fixed set of agents arrives in a uniformly random order were studied in depth \citep{FMMM09a,MGS12a,KRTV13a,EFGT22a,BRS26a}.
+An adversarial arrival of agents is also considered by \citet{EKW16a} who consider an objective function combining the quality of matched agents and their waiting time, and by \citet{ABD+19a} who consider a model with arrivals and departures after constant time.